Rebound Relationships Dating Advice

-What exactly is a rebound relationship or dating on the rebound?
-It’s an intense dating relationship that begins very soon after a long-term relationship goes south.
+There are tons of articles out there about rebound relationship dating advice.
+But what exactly is a rebound relationship?
+Rebound relationship dating is an intense dating relationship that begins very soon after a long-term relationship goes south.
 As one experienced single person described it: “A rebound relationship is kinda like jumping from one moving train to another.
 There’s no time for thinking about what you are about to do.
 Rebound dating is both exciting and dangerous at the same time.”
 Now that sounds intense!

 If you are in a rebound dating relationship now, or just thinking about entering one, consider the following dating advice tips in order to protect yourself: